CallumMyers4/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>
+- Spent 10 minutes familiariasing myself with the codebase
-0:10 - Fixed circular dependency error preventing game from starting 0:30 - Added a simple trail to follow the ball around the screen 1:00 - Added audio
+- Spent 10 minutes fixing a circular dependency error which was preventing the game from starting
-1:35 - Added a new powerup, has a bug when hitting the paddle 1:45 - Parameterised the function which spawns a powerup 2:15 - Added screen shake when player loses life (forgot to commit here, in the same commit as game restart) 2:20 - Added the ability to restart the game as required 3:00 - Added the progress bar for the powerups
+- Spent 20 minutes adding a trail behind the ball
+- Spent 45 minutes adding audio when the ball hits the paddle or bricks
+- Spent 30 minutes attempting to add a powerup which made the ball bigger
+    - I removed this in a later commit because I couldn't work out how to change the hitbox so it would interact with the paddle correctly
+- Spent 10 minutes updating the powerup spawning function to use parameters instead of harcoded numbers
+- Spent 45 minutes adding screen shake when the player loses a life
+- Spent 1 hour adding a progress bar which countsdown how long the powerup has left then fixed a bug which caused the broken big ball powerup to still spawning Total time spent: 3.5 to 4 hours

+# Sources
 https://www.sfml-dev.org/tutorials/2.6/audio-sounds.php
 https://pixabay.com/sound-effects/search/retro%20games/
 https://en.sfml-dev.org/forums/index.php?topic=27891.0